-- Your org says that external sharing is allowed only if the external users is first invited as a guest (basically approved as an external user in your Azure Directory)
+- Your org says that external sharing is allowed only if the external users are first invited as a guest (basically approved as an external user in your Azure Directory)

 - In the Microsoft Azure Portal > Active Directory > Users > + New guest user and add the auditor as a guest.
 This does NOT use one of your org's O365 licenses since it is a guest in the tenant.
 The auditor does need to have their own O365 license from their own tenant.

 Try sharing the OneDrive folder with the auditor again, and it should be allowed since they are now an approved External User in your tenant.